Q. “My air conditioner doesn’t seem as cold as it used to be”

 A. If your remote is in working order (check the batteries), then you will need to switch it on manually.
 You will generally find the manual button up near the electrical panel.
 If you are unable to locate it, call a technician.
 If it switches on manually then you need to have a technician check the receiver board.

-Firstly let me explain that until the HydroKleen System of cleaning and servicing “non ducted” air conditioners was officially introduced to the market in 2009…… there was NO “industry standard” which spelt out clearly what constituted a “service”!
+Firstly let me explain that until the HydroKleen System of cleaning “non ducted” air conditioners was officially introduced to the market in 2009…… there was NO “industry standard” which spelt out clearly what constituted a “cleaning service”!

-So how does the industry currently clean and service split systems air conditioners/heat pumps?
+So how does the industry currently clean split systems air conditioners/heat pumps?

 The traditional strip and clean method is used by some technicians.
 This involves removing (in most cases) the head unit, dismantling it and then cleaning it externally.